um-grex/grex-docs/content/docs/grex/connecting/ssh/_index.md

 ## SSH clients for **Windows**

 **Windows** has a very diverse infrastructure for SSH (and Linux support in general).
-You would like to pick one of the options below and connect to **grex.westgrid.ca** with your Westgrid username ans password.
+You would like to pick one of the options below and connect to **grex.hpc.umanitoba.ca** with your Westgrid username ans password.

 ## Putty, WinSCP and VCXsrv